 News Suspect in fatal Queens subway shooting affiliated with MS-13: NYPD The 20-year-old man shot in the head on a 7 train platform in Elmhurst was linked to the 18th Street gang.
 Police investigate the scene Monday where Abel Mosso, 20, was shot and killed on the elevated subway platform of the 90th Street-Elmhurst Avenue train station.
-Photo Credit: Charles Eckert By Alison Fox and Ivan Pereira email@example.com, firstname.lastname@example.org @AlisonFox Updated February 5, 2019 10:55 AM Print Share fbShare Tweet Email A 26-year-old man who police said is affiliated with MS-13 was charged with murder after a man was fatally shot on a Queens subway platform, police said.
+Photo Credit: Charles Eckert By Alison Fox and Ivan Pereira firstname.lastname@example.org, email@example.com @AlisonFox Updated February 5, 2019 10:55 AM Print Share fbShare Tweet Email A 26-year-old man who police said is affiliated with MS-13 was charged with murder after a man was fatally shot on a Queens subway platform, police said.
 The victim, Abel Mosso, 20, was shot in the head while on the southbound platform of the 90th Street-Elmhurst Avenue station of the No. 7 line just before 12:45 p.m. on Sunday.
 The incident started as a fight between Mosso, who was affiliated with the 18th Street gang, and at least two other men on the train, Chief of Detectives Dermot Shea said Monday.
 The fight spilled onto the platform when the train pulled into the 90th Street station and the suspected shooter, Ramiro Gutierrez, fired at least three shots, striking Mosso several times, police said.
 Five to eight shots were fired, but police did not recover a gun or shell casings on the platform, Shea said.
 Gutierrez was charged with murder, gang assault and criminal possession of a weapon.
 The NYPD released images of two other men who were being sought for questioning.
 "When you have an incident like this, you’re going to get the full might and fury of the NYPD," Shea said, speaking Monday at police headquarters, adding that the department has seen several MS-13-related incidents in Queens.
 "There are some gangs that have historical beefs.
 We have seen some violence with regards to this gang, but nothing like this in the middle of the day.
 "It is certainly troubling — whether you are in 1980, 1990, or 2019, this type of incident is troubling," Shea said.
 "This incident is an aberration . . .
 Gang incidents within transit [are] extremely rare."
 Max Young, MTA chief external affairs officer, said in a statement the agency was cooperating with the NYPD's investigation.
 "This incident is beyond horrifying," he said, adding: "While our system and the city are safer than ever before, we have zero tolerance for any violence on our subways and buses, and the safety of our customers and employees will always be our No. 1 priority."
-By Alison Fox and Ivan Pereira email@example.com, firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
+By Alison Fox and Ivan Pereira firstname.lastname@example.org, email@example.com @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Share on Facebook Share on Twitter More on this topic Man fatally shot on Queens subway platform: NYPDPolice were searching for two suspects.
+Comments We're revamping our Comments section.
 Learn more and share your input.